simongravelle/lammps-input-files/solid-NaCl-under-compression/README.md

 ### How to

-Run the generatedata.py script using python3 or just use the already generated data.lammps file.
-Execute the npt.lammps file using LAMMPS, then execute the input.lammps.
+Run the make-LAMMPS-data.ipynb script using Jupyter notebook.
+Execute the input.lammps file using LAMMPS.
 Visualise the dump file using VMD.
 If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Output